menu icon

 Instructions

-• Prepare the pie crust according to directions (see notes for my favorite recipe!)
+• Prepare the pie crust according to directions.

 • Cool crust completely.